 In addition to these general topics related to risk, students can chose elective subjects to obtain more detailed competence in specific areas of the risk field, for example enterprise risk management, or in particular applications, for example technical and offshore safety.

-The study program is organized at the Department of Industrial economics, Risk management and Planning.
-The study program comprises 120 study points (sp) in total, including 40sp mandatory common subjects, 30sp specialization subjects, 20sp elective subjects, and a 30sp master's thesis.
-The course work consists of lectures, project assignments, and mandatory and voluntary exercises.
+The study program is organised at the Department of Safety, Economics and Planning.
+The programme comprises 120 credits (ECTS) in total, of which 60 ECTS are mandatory subjects, 30 ECTS elective subjects, and 30 ECTS the master's thesis.
+The course work consists of lectures, seminars, project assignments, as well as mandatory and voluntary exercises.

-The master thesis may be prepared either at the faculty or in cooperation with industry.
+The master's thesis may be prepared either at the faculty or in cooperation with industry.
 The department has good contacts with different companies in the region.
-In order to be write a master thesis, satisfactory progression must be demonstrated as cited in Regulations for Master's thesis.
+In order to write a master's thesis, satisfactory progression must be demonstrated as cited in the Regulations for the master's thesis.

-UiS wishes to offer all its programs as planned, but courses still have to be subject to availability of resources and a minimum student enrolment.
-Also, the content and scope of the courses will necessarily have to change over time because of scientific and professional development, use of new technology and general social change.
+UiS wishes to offer all its programmes and courses as planned; however, courses still have to be subject to availability of resources and a minimum student enrolment.

 Hva kan du bli

-A completed master's degree with a minimum average grade of B and a minimum grade of B on the master thesis may qualify for admission to the PhD program in Risk Management and Societal Safety at the University of Stavanger.
+A completed master's degree with a minimum average grade of B and a minimum grade of B on the master's thesis may qualify for admission to the PhD program in Science and Technology with specialisation in Risk Management and Societal Safety at the University of Stavanger.

 Faculty of Science and Technology